Houdini 21.0 Crowd simulations

 Trigger transition inside geometry

-See the Crowd MotionPath Trigger node doc for other types of pre-built triggers that are available.
+See the Crowd MotionPath Trigger node doc for the available pre-built triggers.

 This example demonstrates how to layer a clip onto an agent and activate the clip when the agent is inside a bounding object.